 Socrates inquires, full of the same fear.

-‘What wonderful deeds,’ he said, ‘I knew not.
+‘What wonderful deeds,’ Job said, ‘I knew not.

-For I’d heard Thee by the ear, but now I see with mine eye.
+For I’d heard Thee by the ear, but now I see Thee.

 If truly Man cannot be just before Elah,

-At this the Greek leans back and considers.
+At this the Greek leans back to consider.